KoushikShahit04/RED-AVATAR/README.md

 ## How it works

-A Supplier (who may be a regular resident, a small business, a voluntary organization, etc.) that has food, supplies, resources, or other essentials they can provide opens the mobile application and fills out a brief form that indicates what they have.
-This information is then stored in a database in the IBM Cloud.
+1. The Blood Donor, who want to Donate blood or want to register for blood donation open the User Mobile application and fills out the brief form and submit the detail.
+This information is stored in the database in the IBM Cloud.
+The Donor can fill the nearest Blood donation center where he want to donate the blood.

-A Recipient, who is in need of food, supplies, resources, or other essentials, opens the mobile application and can use the chat interface to locate supplies near them.
-For instance, they might type "Where can I find bread?" or "Can someone collect my shopping for me?"
-The mobile application then accesses the database (after first understanding the question via Watson Assistant) and then displays a map showing locally where they can find what they are looking for.
+2. The Blood Bank/Hospital can access the Donor detail and contact them for collecting the blood.
+After the testing of the blood completed the Blood bag detail and the Donor detail in stored in Blockchain network.

+3. The Blood Recipient, who need the blood , open the mobile application and use the chat interface to locate the Blood Bank/Hospital where the blood is available.
+Incase the blood is not available, They can submit Emergency blood need form via the Hospital approval application.
+The Donor will be mail/SMS and if the Donor agree to donate blood the Recipient and Donor can locate each other for blood donation.

 ## Diagrams